 The castle didn’t assume its grand outlook until the 17th century when the House of Roncas significantly expanded it and turned it into a fortified complex.

-Most of its modern-day structure was built in the 14th and 15th centuries, comprising of a number of towers, staircases, balconies, a sizable inner courtyard and huge boundary walls.
+Most of its modern-day structure was built in the 14th and 15th centuries, comprising a number of towers, staircases, balconies, a sizable inner courtyard, and huge boundary walls.